2- Easy introduction to Bisection method for roots findings.

 This equation is used for the number of iterations and the relative error.

-Now, for the error estimation, the number of iterations n should be bigger or equal to log10 (b0-a0)-log10(e) of the error value the error, for a given error value of 0.001 divided all by (log 10(2).
+Now, for the error estimation, the number of iterations n should be bigger than or equal to log10 (b0-a0)-log10(e) of the error value, for a given error value of 0.001, divided by log 10(2).

 The fourth and fifth iterations in the bisecting method.